GovTechSG/ship-hats-overview/webinspect-scan-via-api.md

 Similar to Fortify SCA scans, before scanning the application, WebInspect needs to know the specific Application Project Version before uploading the scan results.

-To get the *projectVersions ID*:
+### To get the projectVersions ID:

 1. Navigate to the application in Fortify SSC.

     <kbd>![Project Version Data](webinspect-project-version-data.png)

     Based on the browser URL above, the **projectVersions ID** is *9999*.

-1. Invoke the following cURL command to get the Project Version Data.
+1. Invoke the following cURL command to get the Project Version Data:

     <!-- tabs:start -->
     ### **Command**